 Now that libraries have moved to providing their services remotely, we've been working hard to support this transition.
 Our priorities at the moment are securing funding for more e-books for libraries and negotiating with publishers to allow libraries to deliver reading activities online.

-Working with the Reading Agency, so far the following publishers we've contacted have agreed to relax their copyright rules during this time.
+So far the following publishers we've contacted have agreed to relax their copyright rules during this time.
 Full details on their conditions for broadcast can be found below.
 Please do check this as many publishers are requesting prior notice before you can broadcast online.

 Faber Children's Books

-Hachette Children's Group
+Hachette Children's Group (until 30 June 2021)

 Houghton Mifflin Harcourt

 Macmillan Children’s Books

-Otter Barry Books
+Otter Barry Books (until 30 June 2021)

-Penguin Random House / Puffin
+Penguin Random House / Puffin (until 30 September 2021)

-Simon and Schuster
+Simon and Schuster (until 30 June 2021)

 We will update this page as soon as we hear back from other publishers.
 As of 1 July, we have added a list of contacts for children's publisher permissions which you will find in the Resources section below.